“Who is the borrower?”

 “What fees are required?”

 There is no application fee.
 Loan fees are limited to a non-refundable reserve fee equal to 3% of the loan amount.
-This charge is deducted from the loan prior to disbursement.
+This charge is added to the loan amount.

 “How long does the application process take?”